-Suzuki-rōshi: [2 words.]
-That is your way.
+Suzuki-rōshi: That is your way.
 Most people are like that.
-So your practice, you know, easily like this.
-If it is necessary, if it-if it is good I listen to you, and if it is something which I cannot understand, it is-it is waste of time to listen to that kind of lecture.
-That kind of question is the most discouraging question for me, you know.
-Instead of being encouraged by Zen story, you, you know, you think it is not-[you say] "I cannot understand."
+So your practice is easily like this.
+If it is necessary, if it is good I listen to you, and if it is something which I cannot understand, it is waste of time to listen to that kind of lecture.
+That kind of question is the most discouraging question for me.
+Instead of being encouraged by Zen story you think it is not-you say, "I cannot understand."
 Something you cannot understand is no good-no use.
-That is [1 word: "pragmatist"?].
+That is [pragmatist?].
 That is the most materialistic attitude toward the truth.
 Do you understand?
-[3-4 words.]

-So your way-even though your way of life looks like maybe [?]
-Buddhist life, but in its true sense, you have no backbone!
+So your way-even though your way of life looks like maybe Buddhist life, but in its true sense, you have no backbone!
 How can you find yourself something which is different you don't take?
 You don't grow in that way.
-Your practice is not strong enough, and you do not have spine, you know.
+Your practice is not strong enough, and you do not have spine.
 So wherever you go, even though you meet great teacher, it doesn't make sense to you.
-Great teacher has-all the good-great teacher has that kind of spine [?].
-In one way, he is very gentle, but on the other hand he is very strict with [1 word].
+Great teacher has -all the great teacher has that kind of spine.
+In one way, he is very gentle, but on the other hand he is very strict with you.
 And his backbone is always straight [laughs].
-That is, you know, that is Buddhism.
-That is the difference between city [?] way and Zen way [laughs].
+That is Buddhism.
+That is the difference between city way and Zen way [laughs].
 Don't you think so?
 Doesn't work.
-Only [1 word] way doesn't work.
-You will need, you know-I don't say you will [laughs], but-you will need some backbone.
+Only that way doesn't work.
+You will need-I don't say you will [laughs], but-you will need some backbone.

-Because Tōzan had that kind of backbone, he could, you know, be a good example.
+Because Tōzan had that kind of backbone, he could be a good example.
 He could support Zen Buddhism in China.
 We don't need such a great teacher-so many.
 But one is enough.
-If he really, you know, if he was really kindhearted person, on the other-on the other hand, which is-which has been devoted himself completely to the Buddha [?].
+If he was really kindhearted person, on the other hand, which has been devoted himself completely to the Buddha.

-What he is saying is "nothing whatsoever [2 words]."
-He completed the teaching of mujō seppō.
-Mujō seppō means [1-2 words: "welcome"?] teacher of mountain and river.
-It-many good teachers discuss about it, and think about it, practice about it.
+What he is saying is "nothing whatsoever..."
+He completed the teaching of mujō seppō. [mujō: insentient beings; seppō: to preach orally or by other means.
+"Mujō Seppō" is the 53rd fascicle of Dōgen-zenji's Shōbōgenzō: "Insentient Beings Speak Dharma."]
+Mujō seppō means... teacher of mountain and river.
+Many good teachers discuss about it, and think about it, practice about it.
 That was not enough.
 But he completed that practice.
-When he has no, you know, tainted mind.
-When his mind become very clear, even free from-even, you know, when his mind is like a mirror, without any doubt [?], then he can talk about-he can listen to the-[1-2 words] speech of mountain and river.
+When he has no tainted mind.
+When his mind become very clear, even free from-when his mind is like a mirror, without any doubt, then he can talk about-he can listen to the speech of mountain and river.
 We say, "Wherever you go if you see flower, that is the teaching."
 If you go to the mountain, that is teaching.
 That is not mujō seppō-teaching of mountain and river.
-Only when your mind become like a mirror, you know.
+Only when your mind become like a mirror.
 Everything reflect on the mirror is teaching.
 As long as your mind is self-centered mind: "This is good.
 This is bad.
 Human beings should be like this or like that."
-Then, you know, you cannot listen to the voice of nature.
+Then you cannot listen to the voice of nature.